 If you could host a quiz anywhere where would it be?

-l’ve spoken with Alan about developing the software so it can be played in the radio as well as in the same time in a pub so I can make it part of my radio show.
+I have spoken with Alan about developing the software so it can be played on the radio at the same time as in a pub so I can make it part of my radio show.

 What’s your favourite thing about SpeedQuizzing?

 It’s fast and fun, I never look at the questions in advance so I get the excitement of playing too and making up jokes etc about questions on the spot.